mozilla/ecosystem-platform/docs/platform/sub-plat/sub-plat-features.md

 ## Currency & Market Support

-The Subscription Platform supports a number of currencies including USD, CAD, NZD, Singapore Dollars, Euros, Great British Pounds, and Malaysian Ringgit.
+The Subscription Platform supports a number of currencies including USD, CAD, NZD, Singapore Dollars, Swiss Franc, Euros, Great British Pounds, and Malaysian Ringgit.
 Practically speaking, any currency supported by Stripe is available through Sub Plat.
 Please be aware that if you wish to ship a product in a currency other than the ones listed above, you may wish to run QA on our staging environment.

 Importantly, If you wish to offer your product in multiple different currencies, you will have to configure your marketing page to correctly route different users to different plans depending on their region.You will also need to set up individual stripe plans for each currency.